OrionInnovationTRTech/patchManager/README.md

 ### Zitsvy Menu
 <img src="assetsForReadme/zitsvyMenu.PNG"/>

-1. Required to execute any service, asks for the username, ip and password for the zitsvy server
+1. Required to execute any service, asks for the username, IP and password for the zitsvy server

 2. Run basic commands on zitsvy server such as ls, pwd, df -H etc.